MIT-CAVE/rc-cli/templates/docker_structure.md

 </details>

 ## References
-- If you need more information about the syntax of **Dockerfile**, check the [official Dockerfile reference](https://docs.docker.com/engine/reference/builder/)
+- If you need more information about the syntax of **Dockerfile**, check the [official documentation](https://docs.docker.com/engine/reference/builder/)
 - [Best practices](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for writing Dockerfiles